ashiklom/pecan.book/Using-Git.md

         git pull

-* To add new files to to local repository:
+* To add new files to the local repository:

         git add <file>